DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 modifier goes first.

-2. A player may delay their turn in initiative order to intentionally occur before or after another player(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
+2. A player may delay their turn in initiative order to intentionally occur before or after another character(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
 A GM may skip a player’s turn if they are unprepared and need more time to think.